-- (a) Only loans from the following sources will qualify for points under subsection (B)(2)(c) below: - (i) the local PHA, - (ii) Community Development Block Grant (CDBG) program funds (for on-site improvements only),
+Only loans from the following sources will qualify for points under this subsection (B)(2):

-- (iii) HUD Section 202 or 811, - (iv) Federal Home Loan Bank Affordable Housing Program (AHP), - (v) local government housing development funds, and - (vi) RD Section 515.
+- (i) the local PHA, - (ii) Community Development Block Grant (CDBG) program funds (for on-site improvements only), - (iii) HUD Section 202 or 811, - (iv) Federal Home Loan Bank Affordable Housing Program (AHP), - (v) local government housing development funds, and - (vi) RD Section 515.

 Other sources of public funding may qualify PROVIDED THEY ARE APPROVED IN WRITING IN ADVANCE by the Agency.
 (Approval of a particular source in prior years does not meet this requirement.)
-Applications including market-rate units will be ineligible for points under subsection (B)(2)(c).
+Applications including market-rate units will be ineligible for points under subsection (B)(2).
+Adjustments to the purchase price of the land by the seller, uncommitted RPP funds or other Agency loans, state credits and bond financing are not considered sources of mortgage subsidy.